Skip to main content

 • character development

-Overall, character development in this game is largely criticized as minimal and shallow, with many reviewers noting a lack of depth and complexity in the characters' narratives.
-While the remakes have introduced some personality to the characters, particularly the onion knights, the development remains simplistic and does not significantly enhance the overall experience.
-The focus appears to be more on aesthetics and nostalgia rather than meaningful character growth or intricate storytelling.
+Character development in this game is largely criticized for being minimal and shallow, with many reviewers noting a lack of depth and complexity in the characters and their narratives.
+While the remakes have introduced some personality to the characters, particularly the onion knights, the overall consensus is that the game prioritizes straightforward storytelling over character growth, resulting in a lackluster experience compared to other entries in the series.
+The character designs are praised for their charm, but this does little to compensate for the overall deficiency in character development.

 • “Square Enix added a little bit of character development into the reworked version that at least helps to better differentiate the characters from one another.”